 Through a deal with IBM, Microsoft got a boost with its command-driven Disk Operating system for PC.
 Upon observing Apple’s graphical user interface, Bill Gates predicted the future of user interface innovation around the windows, mouse, folder, etc. Instead of waiting to get disrupted, he directed Microsoft to vigorously pursued a graphical user interface-based new operating system called Windows.
 This creative destruction of Windows to DOS played a significant role in Microsoft’s success and survival.

-Canon—digital imaging to cause disruption to film camera
+Canon—digital imaging to cause disruption to a film camera

 Canon started its journey in the 1930s by replicating Leica’s film camera.
 Upon incremental innovation, Canon made success in camera making.
 Upon seeing the digital imaging potential, like Kodak, Canon did not resist.
 Rather Canon pursued the development of digital cameras to cause disruption to its film-based imaging business.

-There are many such examples which incumbent firms leveraged as opposed to being victim.
-In absence of timely decision, such creative destructions could have been disruptive innovation examples.
+There are many such examples that incumbent firms leveraged as opposed to being victims.
+In absence of timely decisions, such creative destructions could have been disruptive innovation examples.
 How to predict and pursue such a journey is critical in the world of innovation.
 Failure to make technology switch to pursue creative destruction often leads to the death of giants.

 Disruptive innovation examples

 As explained before, incumbent firms can leverage creative waves to expand their business opportunities.
 However, not always, incumbents firms succeed.
 Sometimes, they suffer from disruptive effects.
 Here are a few examples of the destruction of incumbent firms due to the formation of the waves of creative destruction due to disruptive technology core.
 Hence, we should carefully analyze the underlying patterns for responding accordingly.